 Nadenh Poan, a Cambodian male wheelchair dancer caught in a gravity defying headstand.
 A haze of golden light spills around him as he throws his left arm forwards to the camera, balancing only on the side of his head and right arm, his lightweight black manual chair lifted above him.
 He wears a light gold satin corset with braces that he stretches and extends away from him, wrapping one around his extended left arm.
 Photography by Chris Parkes.

-Lived Fiction is the manifestation of Stopgap’s twenty-year history, a timely intervention that can shape the future of contemporary dance.
+The manifestation of Stopgap’s twenty-year history is shared in the ‘quietly revolutionary’ work of Lived Fiction.
+A timely intervention that can shape the future of contemporary dance.

 What to expect